scottsweb/pository/readme.md

 ## about

 Are you fed up of the &lsquo;doom and gloom&rsquo; that is so prolific in our daily news?
-Make your day a happier one with Pository &reg; : An Internet negativity filter (delivered via bookmarklet), that determines if an online article is worth reading (or not).
+Make your day a happier one with Pository &reg;: An Internet negativity filter (delivered via bookmarklet), that determines if an online article is worth reading (or not).

 Test it at [pository.scott.ee](http://pository.scott.ee).